OpenC3/cosmos/docs.openc3.com/docs/configuration/command.md

 ### ACCESSOR
 <div class="right">(Since 5.0.10)</div>**Defines the class used to read and write raw values from the packet**

 Defines the class that is used too read raw values from the packet.
 Defaults to BinaryAccessor.
-Provided accessors also include JsonAccessor, CborAccessor, HtmlAccessor, and XmlAccessor.
+For more information see [Accessors](accessors).

 | Parameter | Description | Required |
 |-----------|-------------|----------|